ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then a chance of showers and thunderstorms between 10pm and 2am, then showers
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms.
-         and thunderstorms likely between 2am and 5am, then a chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 71, with temperatures rising to around 73 overnight.
-South southwest wind around 3 mph.
+Low around 71, with temperatures
+         rising to around 73 overnight.
+Southwest wind around 6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 8am, then a chance
+         <h3>Saturday</h3>Showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 8am, then showers and thunderstorms
-         of showers and thunderstorms between 8am and 3pm, then showers and thunderstorms likely between 3pm and 4pm, then a chance of showers and thunderstorms.
-Partly sunny.
+         likely between 8am and noon, then a chance of showers and thunderstorms between noon and 1pm, then showers and thunderstorms likely between 1pm and 2pm, then a chance of showers and thunderstorms.
+Mostly cloudy.
 High near 84, with temperatures falling to around 82 in the afternoon.
-West southwest wind around 5 mph.
+Southwest wind around 7 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms before 2am.
-Mostly cloudy.
+         <h3>Saturday Night</h3>A chance of showers and thunderstorms.
+Partly cloudy.
 Low around 73, with temperatures rising to around 75 overnight.
+South
-         South wind around 3 mph.
-Chance of precipitation is 50%.<br></div>
+         southwest wind 2 to 6 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Sunny, with a high near 92.
 Heat index values as high as 106.
-South wind 3 to 9 mph.<br></div>
+South southwest wind 3 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">